 Radiation therapy is painless.
 However, some women experience side effects, which can include:

-Redness, discomfort, and dryness of the skin in the treated area.
-Your doctor will recommend a specific treatment if this happens.
+Redness, discomfort, dryness, and blistering of the skin in the treated area; your doctor will recommend a specific treatment if this happens.
 The redness can take as long as a year to fade.

 Fatigue, usually starting two to three weeks after treatment begins; the fatigue increases during the duration of treatment and goes away about a month after treatment ends.
 Fatigue should not disable you.
 Most women cope by taking a nap or by going to bed earlier.